TILMELD DIG - HVIS DU TØR

 Young Miko at Roskilde Festival 2026

-Some concerts ask you to know the songs.
-Others just ask you to let go.
-Young Miko delivered a set where language quickly mattered less than rhythm, bass and the effortless confidence she brought to the stage.
+Some concerts demand that you know the songs.
+Others only ask that you let go.
+Young Miko delivered a show where language quickly mattered less than rhythm, bass and the effortless confidence she brought to the stage.
 It was cool without feeling calculated, and that was exactly why it pulled you in.

 One star